jon-fox/quantum-rag-data-pipeline/RELEVANT_ERCOT_APIS.md

 * Weather coverage is concise, highlighting only relevant temperature ranges across key regions.
 * Summary avoids excessive detail and noise while retaining key metrics useful for forecasting.
 * Easily extendable to include historical comparisons or trends.

-Let me know if you want this formatted for Markdown or added to your project readme.